thoughtworks-jumpstart/javascript-basics/README.md

 # Javascript Basics
 Complete the following exercises to improve your understanding of functions, arrays and objects in javascript!

+[See the solution here][solution].

 ### Getting Started
 - Fork this repo